 - MA Fine Art, Central Saint Martins College of Art and Design, University of the Arts London, 1999; PGCert Teaching, Learning & Communication, University of the Arts London, 2005; BA Hons Fine Art: Printmaking & Photomedia, Central Saint Martins College of Art and Design, University of the Arts London, 1996

-- • Head of the Design School at KSA / Kingston University, London from 2018 to present; • Deputy Head of School / Head of Design: London School of Film, Media & Design, University of West London, 2013 to 2018; • Design Consultant: UX & UI Specialist, STEM Research Collaboration between Eamus Halpin at Horizon Strategic Partners, Southampton University’s Complete Fertility Unit in the Department of Medicine and Cardiff University’s School of Psychology, 2014–15; • MA Programme Leader for Epsom Campus, University for the Creative Arts 2007–13; • MA Coordinator: PGT Design & Comms Portfolio, Farnham Campus, University for the Creative Arts, 2005–7; • Art Director/Photographer/Designer, IFD Studio, 1987–2007; • Pathway Leader, PGC in Fine Art: Printmaking, Central Saint Martins College Of Art and Design, University of the Arts London 2003–5
+- • Head of School: The Design School at KSA / Kingston University, London from 2018 to present; • Deputy Head of School / Head of Design: London School of Film, Media & Design, University of West London, 2013 to 2018; • Design Consultant: UX & UI Specialist, STEM Research Collaboration between Eamus Halpin at Horizon Strategic Partners, Southampton University’s Complete Fertility Unit in the Department of Medicine and Cardiff University’s School of Psychology, 2014–15; • MA Programme Leader for Epsom Campus, University for the Creative Arts 2007–13; • MA Coordinator: PGT Design & Comms Portfolio, Farnham Campus, University for the Creative Arts, 2005–7; • Art Director/Photographer/Designer, IFD Studio, 1987–2007; • Pathway Leader, PGC in Fine Art: Printmaking, Central Saint Martins College Of Art and Design, University of the Arts London 2003–5